vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 This will override the default list of handlers, which consists only of `syslog`, with a new list that includes `console` as well as `syslog`.

 ## Customizing what gets logged
 Another example.
 When the `debug` option is on, the default "root" logger will show `DEBUG` messages and above ---basically everything.
-This is fine, except that you've decided the `weewx.restx` module is too chatty for your liking.
+This is fine, but say you've decided that the `weewx.restx` module is too chatty for your liking.
 For it, you want to see only `INFO` messages and above --- nothing else.

 The solution is to tailor the logger used by the `weewx.restx` module, so it no longer inherits properties from the root logger.
 For this logger, we will specify that it logs only `INFO` and above.
 To do this, the `[Logging]` section would look like: